Family and Children

 Can legal decision-making and parenting time be changed after they have been set?

 Yes, a custody agreement is not permanent.
-A judge can change a custody order, but this can only happen if a substantial change of circumstances may be affecting the wellbeing and health of the child.
-A change of circumstance not only needs to be proven, but in a lot of cases some time must have passed since custody was first agreed on before it can be changed.
+A judge may change a custody order, but this may only happen if a substantial change of circumstances could be affecting the wellbeing and health of the child.
+A change of circumstance not only needs to be proven, but some time must have passed since the first custody agreement was entered.
+A.R.S. § 25-411

 If a parent is in the military and they are deployed or required for training in a different state, this creates a conflict with their responsibilities towards the child or children.